 Investing powerhouses like Warren Buffett and Tony Robbins wholeheartedly recommend investing in index funds.
 In fact, LeBron James recently asked Buffet for investing advice on CNBC, and Buffett said James couldn’t go wrong with investing in them for 30 or 40 years.

-What is an index fund and how does it work?
+What is an index fund, and how does it work?

 All index funds are mutual funds, but not all mutual funds are index funds.
-Since an index fund is a type of mutual fund, it’s also a portfolio of many different companies.
+Since an index fund is a type of mutual fund, it’s also a portfolio of numerous companies.
 However, the difference is that index funds mimic a stock index, while actively managed mutual funds consist of stocks picked by fund managers with the goal of beating the market’s performance.

 Most actively managed funds have higher costs than index funds, but that’s not always the case.
 Some of the most well-known indexes are: